A BACP psychotherapist hopes a new BBC documentary examining the menopause will help more women talk about its effects.

 “A lot of the techniques have been very useful,” added another of the women.

 Revitalised and confident

 Mariella admitted she was sceptical about the benefits of talking therapy before the experiment but said the results were “staggering”.

 She said: “They were revitalised and confident, and so clearly it does have a huge impact.

 “Something like CBT, which on the surface looks very simplistic, has incredible power to change attitudes and to change how we feel about ourselves.”

-Visit the BACP directory to find a professional counsellor or psychotherapist in your area.
+Visit our Therapist directory to find a counsellor or psychotherapist who can help with menopause.